Metermine (Phentermine)

 What Is Metermine Used For?

-Metermine contains phentermine, an appetite suppressant that helps reduce body weight in people who are obese or overweight.
-It works by affecting the area of your brain that controls appetite, making you feel less hungry throughout the day.
+Metermine is an appetite suppressant that helps reduce body weight in individuals who are obese or overweight.
+It works by affecting the brain's appetite control center, making you feel less hungry.

 Primary Uses